discordx-ts/discordx/docs/src/decorators/slashgroup.md

 ![](https://discord.com/assets/4cfea1bfc6d3ed0396c16cd47e0a7154.png)

-## Create a Group
+## Create a group

-We use @Group at two level, on the class and on methods
+We use @SlashGroup at two level, on the class and on methods

-### Group on class level
+### group on class level

-When @Group decorate a class it groups all the Slash commands in the class
+When @SlashGroup decorate a class it groups all the Slash commands in the class

 ```
 maths